The Evolution of Quantum Secure Direct Communication: On the Road to the Qinternet: Preliminaries of quantum communication

-wherein $\alpha=\sqrt{\mu}e^{i\theta}$, $\sqrt{\mu}$ represents the intensity associated with the average number of photons $\mu$ per pulse and with the phase $\theta$.
-The probability that a laser pulse contains $n$ photons obeys the Poisson distribution of $p_{\mu}(n)=e^{-|\alpha|^{2}}|\alpha|^{2n}/n!=e^{-\mu}\mu^{n}/n!$~\cite{walls1994gj}.
-In other words, the practical light source is in a mixture of states $|n\rangle$ with a probability of $p_{\mu}(n)$, rather than obeying the perfect desired single photon Fock state associated with $|n=1\rangle$ (this should not be confused with one of the two states of a qubit).
-It is plausible that the main components of this state of the laser pulse are the zero-photon vacuum state $|n=0\rangle$ and the single-photon state of $|n=1\rangle$, when the intensity of the laser pulse is attenuated to be sufficiently low.
-Such a practical source has also been proved secure \cite{gottesman2004security}.
+The weak coherent pulse source has also been proved secure \cite{gottesman2004security}.
 However, the transmission distances attained remain limited, and the contributions of a fraction of the photons emitted by the laser pulses have to be deleted because they are insecure in the face of the photon number splitting attacks~\cite{gisin2002quantum}.
 To elaborate a little further, in the photon number splitting attack, Eve captures a photon from each pulse that contains several photons for further eavesdropping action.
 The attainable distance can be substantially increased by using the so-called decoy state technique \cite{hwang2003quantum,wang2005beating,lo2005decoy}, which improves the overall performance of QKD systems.
 After the modification, this technique is also applicable to QSDC, enabling resistance to photon number splitting attack and enhancing communication performance~\cite{pan2020experimental,yang2020quantum,liu2021practical,park2022statistical,park2023statistical,sun2023one}.
 Therefore, combining the weak coherent pulse based and decoy state based solution having the optimal average number of photons $\mu$ constitutes a beneficial practical method for light sources.

 At the time of writing, ideal single-photon sources are not yet available \cite{eisaman2011invited}.
 Alternatively, deterministic single-photon sources and probabilistic single-photon sources are capable of dramatically reducing the relative frequency of vacuum states and multi-photons.
 Deterministic single-photon sources, as exemplified by quantum dots \cite{fattal2004quantum,bimberg2009quantum,sun2019single} and color centers as detailed in \cite{beveratos2002single,alleaume2004experimental,leifgen2014evaluation}, usually result in a higher energy level first and then emit a single-photon.
 By contrast, probabilistic single-photon sources, which are also referred to as heralded single-photon sources~\cite{castelletto2008heralded}, generate single photons by measuring one of the photons in an entangled photon pair, which then serves as reference for the generation of a single photon \cite{trifonov2005secure,wang2008experimental}.
 These two kinds of single-photon sources have the potential of realizing higher information bit rates or longer transmission distances than the weak coherent pulse source~\cite{sun2023one}.